Leader Rotation Is Not Enough: Scrutinizing Leadership Democracy of Chained BFT Consensus: MDP Modeling

 \item \textbf{\texttt{Wait}}.
 The adversary waits for the leader to propose a block for the current view.
 If it is the leader, it will either extend its block or create a forking block to exclude the non-locked honest blocks.

 \item \textbf{\texttt{Release}}.
 The adversary discloses its hidden block.
 This action can only be taken when there exists a hidden adversarial block. \end{packeditemize}

-In chained BFT protocol, the adversary can also keep silent (\ie, proposing no block) or propose equivocating blocks during a view.
+In chained BFT protocols, the adversary can also keep silent (\ie, proposing no block) or propose equivocating blocks during a view.
 However, these behaviors are not optimal for the adversary to decrease chain quality and censorship resilience.
 This is because they weaken the adversary's power to win forks, making honest blocks abandoned.
-Therefore, we do not consider it.
-However, keeping silent is proved to be the key strategy to deteriorate the efficiency of chained BFT protocols~\cite{gai2021dissecting, dinh2017blockbench, shapiro2020performance, amiri2022bedrock, gramoli2023diablo}.
-The reason for the divergence is due to the utility of the adversary is changed, which further implies existing efficiency analysis cannot be directly adopted in the leadership democracy.
+In all cases, these actions have no benefit for the adversary on leadership democracy metrics, and the agent of the model will not choose this behavior.
+Therefore, we do not consider them.
+However, keeping silent is proven to be the key strategy to deteriorate the efficiency of chained BFT protocols~\cite{gai2021dissecting, dinh2017blockbench, shapiro2020performance, amiri2022bedrock, gramoli2023diablo}.
+The reason for the divergence is that the utility of the adversary has changed, which further implies that existing efficiency analysis cannot be directly adopted.

 \bheading{State space design}.
-The state space is a three-tuple in the form of (\la, \lh, \leader).
-The \la and \lh represent the number of adversarial blocks and honest blocks that have not been committed yet, respectively.
+The state space is a three-tuple of (\la, \lh, \leader).
+The \la and \lh represent the number of adversarial blocks and honest blocks that are not committed yet, respectively.
 The \leader is used to indicate whether the current leader is honest or an adversarial node.
-Specifically, we use $A$ (resp., $H$) to denote an adversarial (resp., honest) leader.
+Specifically, we use $0$ (resp., $1$) to denote an adversarial (resp., honest) leader.
 Since each block contains a reference to the previous one, the adversary has to decide whether to release or discard its hidden block in the subsequent view.
 Therefore, adversarial blocks can be hidden up to one, and \la has two possible values: $\{0, 1\}$.

 \bheading{State transition and rewards}.
 By modeling these attack behaviors as states and actions within an MDP framework, we can quantitatively evaluate the leader democracy metrics of the chained BFT protocols under attack.
 By analyzing the optimal attack strategies of the adversary, we can gain more in-depth insights into the protocol's vulnerabilities and propose corresponding defense and improvement measures to enhance the protocol's security and reliability.